taype/AI-Learn/README.md

 Large Language Models Understand and Can Be Enhanced by Emotional Stimuli

+PromptBench: A Unified Library for Evaluation of Large Language Models

 ## RAG

 Retrieval-Augmented Generation for Large Language Models: A Survey